 Asheville in the Rain – Seeing Nature Despite the Fog

 We planned a long weekend in Asheville, North Carolina to relax in the mountains, sample lots of beers, and catch up with friends that live in Florida.
-It ended up raining most of the time that we were there, but that didn’t stop us from getting outside to see some cool stuff!
-If you’re visiting Asheville in the rain, realize that you probably won’t see any sweeping mountain views through the fog and storms.
+It ended up raining most of the time we were there, but that didn’t stop us from getting outside to see some cool stuff!
+If you’re visiting Asheville in the rain, realize that you probably won’t see many sweeping mountain views through the fog and storms.
 There’s plenty of hikes and trails to other fun sites though.
-This post focuses on the things we did outdoors, and this one focuses on food & beer.

 We had our pup, Gimli, with us, as well as our friends’ dog so we decided to stay west of Asheville in a Home Away with a large fenced-in yard.
 It was our first Home Away experience, and I found it to be very similar to Airbnb.
 Having the yard to exercise the dogs was awesome, but we were a bit out of town.
 A view of the mountains from the porch helped make up for that!